ashishstaplelogic/angularjs2/README.md

 # angularjs2
-This is just testing angularjs2 project for begner
+This is just testing project  Angularjs 2 for beginners